ferdiansyah0611/brightstar-md-editor/README.md

 ## Usage

-To use the MD Editor, create a new instance of the MdEditor class and pass in an element to mount it to and a placeholder text to display in the editor:
+To use the Brightstar MD Editor, create a new instance of the MdEditor class and pass in an element to mount it to and a placeholder text to display in the editor:

 ```javascript
 let editor = new MdEditor({